 Your new engine requires a period of 10 hours break-in to allow mating surfaces of moving parts to wear in evenly.
-Correct break-in will help ensure proper performance and longer engine life.

-Failure to follow the break-in procedure could result in reduced engine life or even severe engine damage.
 Run the engine in the water, under load (in gear with a propeller installed) as follows.
-For ten hours for breaking in engine avoid extended idling, rough water and crowded areas.
+For 10 hours for breaking in engine avoid extended idling, rough water and crowded areas.

-- For the first hour of operation: Run the engine at varying speeds up to 2000 r/min or approximately half throttle. - For the second hour of operation: Increase engine speed as much as necessary to put the boat on plane (but avoid full-throttle operation), then back off on the throttle while keeping the boat at a planing speed. - Remaining eight hours: Run the engine at any speed.
-However, avoid operating at full throttle for more than 5 minutes at a time. - After the first 10 hours: Operate the engine normally.
+- For the first hour of operation: Run the engine at varying speeds up to 2000 r/min or approximately half throttle. - For the second hour of operation: Increase engine speed as much as necessary to put the boat on plane (but avoid full-throttle operation), then back off on the throttle while keeping the boat at a planing speed. - Remaining 8 hours: Run the engine at any speed.
+However, avoid operating at full throttle for more - than 5 minutes at a time.4.
+After the first 10 hours: Operate the engine normally.

-Getting to know your boat
+EMU36402 Getting to know your boat

-Different boats handle differently.
-Operate cautiously while you learn how your boat handles under different conditions and with different trim angles (see page 56).
+All boats have unique handling characteristics.
+Operate cautiously while you learn how your boat handles under different conditions and various trim angles (see page 51).
+EMU36414 dent could occur.